JSBmanD/docs/pages/app-to-app/android-instant-apps.md

 ![Instant Apps Diagram](/_assets/img/pages/app-to-app/android-instant-apps/android_instant_apps.png){ .full-width }

-!!! note
+[block:callout]
+{
+  "type": "info",
- 	This guide is not about how to configure your Android app to be an Instant App.
+  "title": "Configuring your Android App to be an Instant App", "body": "This guide is not about how to configure your Android app to be an Instant App.
 Please see [Google's documentation for detailed instructions](https://developer.android.com/topic/instant-apps/index.html) on how to do this.
-Come back to this guide when you're ready to enable Branch.
+Come back to this guide when you're ready to enable Branch."
+}
+[/block]

 ### Why use Branch for your Instant Apps